chef-boneyard/chef-repo/README.md

 To redeploy a box, log into it and run `sudo chef-client`, or use the `knife` tool to do it via:

-    knife ssh "role:<role>" "sudo chef-client" -x ubuntu -a ec2.public_hostname -C 1 -i <path to a valid SSH key>
+    knife ssh "role:<role>" "sudo chef-client" -x ubuntu -a public_ip -C 1

-where `role` is the role you want to deploy and `C` is the concurrency of the deploy.
+where `role` is the role you want to deploy and `C` is the server concurrency of the deploy.

+## Running Commands on All Boxes

+knife-ssh also provides a way to run a single command on every box.
+This is useful for replicating small changes across all application servers before automating those changes with chef.
+Use:

+    knife ssh "role:<role>" interactive -x ubuntu -a public_ip -C 1

+where `role` is the role you want to deploy.

+This provides an interactive console on which you can run shell commands.

 # Bootstrapping a Chef Server